[Green Deal] Flemish nationalists torpedo Belgium Green Deal pledge

 Belgium already agreed on the Green Deal's 2050 climate-neutrality target, while other initiatives such as the recently proposed climate law, increasing the 2030 benchmark or the Just Transition Fund are still being discussed within the country - and the EU.

-Speaking about the possibility of rising the 2030 target from 40 percent to 50-55 percent emissions reduction, Demir warned the commission about rising the target unilaterally.
+Speaking about the possibility of rising the 2030 emissions reduction target, Demir warned the commission about rising the target unilaterally.

 "If Frans Timmermans [EU's commissioner for the Green Deal] wants to change the Flemish climate goals of 2030, he must stand for election in Flanders.
 Now he is not the one who has to explain it to the population," she said earlier this month.